SUNET/tq/README.md

 ## Getting started

-TinyQ has a built-in tiny lisp (based on the sabre project) interpreter which can be started as a basic lisp RELP (Read EvaL Print) loop.
+TinyQ has a built-in tiny lisp (based on github.com/spy16/sabre) interpreter which can be started as a basic lisp RELP (Read EvaL Print) loop.
 The lisp environment comes with lambdas (functions) that is used to create message-based services.
 TinyQ messages are JSON-format but TinyQ doesn't really care about the content of the messages other than that they are syntactically correct JSON.

 Building a TinyQ service typically involves writing and running small lisp programs.
 The smallest possible example is a "ping":